SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/ToolWindows/DisGridViewToolWindow.md

 ## Managing discreet values

-When, in the list, you have selected a parameter of type “discreet”, the *Discreets* list at the bottom of the window lists all discreet values that are defined for that parameter.
+When, in the list, you have selected a parameter of type "discreet", the *Discreets* list at the bottom of the window lists all discreet values that are defined for that parameter.

 To edit existing data, just click inside a cell, and change its contents.